fedorenchik/PlanetVim/docs/NATIVE_TABS.md

 activate, create/open/duplicate, reopen closed tabs, close others or tabs to either side, move, and save/open tab layouts.
 File tabs also offer save/save-as, path copying, file-tree reveal and a terminal in the file's directory.
+The menu opens after releasing the right mouse button and stays open for selection, whether the click is brief or the button is held before release.

 Right-clicking does not select the tab.
 Copying paths and saving its file retain the active window.
 Move/close/layout-save operations restore the original window